kvnvallis/techdoc/quickref.md

 ## Django

+* `python manage.py makemigrations --dry-run` : Check if migrations exist for any change in the models
 * `python manage.py shell` : Open a django shell where you can import models
 * `from appname.models import ModelName` : Import a model in the shell